center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 Tactics represent the "why" of an ATT&CK technique or sub-technique.
 It is the adversary's tactical goal: the reason for performing an action.
 For example, an adversary may want to achieve credential access.

-Tactics support the standard set of fields, including a description supporting citations and markdown formatting.
+Tactics support the standard set of fields, including a description supporting citations, LinkByIds, and markdown formatting.
 Tactics must be assigned to a domain before techniques can be assigned to them.
 The assignment of techniques to tactics can only be done on the techniques page.
 ##### Tactic Relationships

 Tactics do not have any associated relationships.